eic/scavenger-hunt/_episodes/02-tasks_1_3.md

 > ./install.sh -v <<version>>
 > eic-shell
 ```
 Running eic-shell should now open the specified version.
-YOu can check this by running "eic-info".
+You can check this by running "eic-info".
 Now you can open root to check your root version.
 ```js
 > root --version
 ```
 The version output will printed in the format 6.XX.YY.
 These numbers XX and YY will be used in the next part of the challenge to find your campaign files.
+To solve task 1, put your two values into the following equation - $$ XX - YY + 9$$.
+The solution to this equation is your answer from task 1!
 {: .challenge}

 > Comment: